MNPowerShellGroup/MeetingNotes/2019-01/PowerShell 6 - A Brief History.md

 ## Summary

-PowerShell core and .NET core appears to be the future for .NET development and PowerShell scripting.
-Given the drive to reach feature parity, the likely soon to be designated 'feature complete' .NET framework 4.8, and the general direction that Microsoft appears to be taking for their software; it seems that developing new scripts and tools to leverage PowerShell core 6 will go a long way in making our scripts work long into the future.
+PowerShell core and .NET core is the future for .NET development and PowerShell scripting.
+There is the drive to reach feature parity.
+The likely soon to be designated 'feature complete' .NET framework 4.8 coupled with the general direction that Microsoft appears to be taking for their software.
+It appears that developing new scripts and tools to leverage PowerShell core 6 will go a long way in making our scripts work long into the future.